langchain-ai/langchain/libs/partners/kinetica/README.md

 pip install --upgrade langchain-kinetica
 ```

-You can set the database connection in the following environment variables as an alternative to programatically passing connectino variables.
+You can set the database connection in the following environment variables as an alternative to programmatically passing connection variables.

 * `KINETICA_URL`: Database connection URL
 * `KINETICA_USER`: Database user